plawson/kubernetes-cluster/kubernetes-zookeeper/manifests/README.md

 more servers you can tolerate an unplanned disruption that occurs concurrently with a planned disruption.
 1. A StatefulSet, `zk`, is created to launch the ZooKeeper servers, each in its own Pod, and each with unique and stable network identities and storage.
+The image points to a local private registry.
+Modify this value tou suit your environment.

 ### Testing the Ensemble